walterxie/BioSci700/Assignment2/Assignment2.md

 Your name (UPI)

-## Software
+## Software and Data

-We will use the the following software, please make sure they are ready in your computer.
+Please ensure that the following software packages are installed and ready to use on your computer:

 - [iqtree2](http://www.iqtree.org/#download)
 - [BEAST 2.7.3](http://www.beast2.org)